zentrocdot/ComfyUI_Circle_Detection/README.md

 <p align="justify">The first image created is the one, where on can see, which circles are found.
 The seond image looks like a mask, but it is not for the moment.
 It is still an blank image, where the found circles are filled drawn.
 This changed in version 0.0.0.3.</p>

+## Open Issues

+<p align="justify">It is unclear, if the JavaScript event trigger for updating the Show Data window will work.</p>

 ## References

 [1] https://docs.opencv.org/3.4/d4/d70/tutorial_hough_circle.html